Everything changes when a little one arrives.

 An ideal reader’s edition incorporates this philosophy by prioritizing the Bible text and allowing it to be the dominant feature on the page.
 In order to accomplish this, we chose a single-column format and opted not to include cross-references, introductions, or other special features.
 We also placed the subject headings in the margin instead of in-line with the text, freeing the reader to engage the biblical text with fewer interruptions.

 It’s hard not to fall in love with the Legacy’s format selection.

 Crossway opted to use a 9 pt. font size for the Heirloom Legacy.
 While I don’t think the 9 pt. font is too small, the larger 11 pt. font size found in the popular Schuyler Quentel line would certainly be more comfortable.
 There’s always a concern of a Bible becoming too thick and too heavy with larger font sizes and a single-column format, so I understand why this particular decision was made.
 As a whole, the 9 pt. font is comfortable enough, but not perfect.

 The Heirloom Legacy’s typesetting is as incredible as its single-column layout.
-I’ve had a hard time finding the name of the typeface (any helpers?), but the serif is neither over the top nor understated.
+The font is a Lexicon No. 1, size 9-point with ~10.5-point leading and the serif is neither over the top nor understated.
 My favourite parts are the small capitals used for the word “LORD”, while the thinner capital letters used in the table of contents come in at a close second.
 The typeface selection here is simply superb.